open-webrtc-toolkit/owt-server/doc/servermd/AnalyticsServerGuide_en_US.md

 Process Model
 -------------
-MCU will fork a new process for each analytics request by forming an integrated media analytics pipeline including decoder, pre-processor, video analyzer and encoder.
+MCU will fork a new process for each analytics request by forming an integrated media analytics pipeline including decoder, pre-processor, video analyzer and encoder through GStreamer pipeline.
 Compressed bitstreams flow in/out of the media analytics pipeline through the common Internal In/Out infrastrcture provided by MCU.

-In current implementation, for each media analytics pipeline, only one media analaytics plugin is allowed to be loaded.
-The plugin loaded by the pipeline is controlled by the algorithm ID parameter in analytics
+In current implementation, for each media analytics worker, only one media analaytics pipeline is allowed to be loaded.
+The GStreamer pipeline loaded by the analytics worker is controlled by the algorithm ID parameter in analytics
 REST request.

 Build and Installation